sundararajan-rajendr/SONiC/doc/mgmt/Developer Guide.md

 	CRUD:

 	NBI request uri with payload(input)
-	---> *Parent resource check*
+	1) *Parent resource check*
-	---> pre-transformer
+	2) pre-transformer
-	--->
+	3)
 	{ (recursive call along tree based on annotation) table-transformer (either at list level or container level) key-transformer (at list instance level with key, or at container level with key if present) field-transformer
 	subtree-transformer
 	}
-	---> post-transformer
+	4) post-transformer
+	5) value-transformer

-	---> dbDataMap(output)
+	==> dbDataMap(output)

-	Optional : dbDataMap(input) ---> value-xfmr (if present) ---> transformed-dbDataMap(output)

 	GET:

-	---> table-transformer and key-transformer invoked to read DB data into dbdDataMap
+	1) table-transformer and key-transformer invoked to read DB data into dbdDataMap
-	---> (optional) value-transformer if present
+	2) value-transformer if present
-	---> *Parent resource check*
+	3) *Parent resource check*
-	---> pre-transformer
+	4) pre-transformer
-	--->
+	5)
 	{ (recursive call along tree based on annotation) table-transformer (either at list level or container level) key-transformer (at list instance level with key, or at container level with key if present) field-transformer
 	subtree-transformer
 	}
-	---> post-transformer
+	6) post-transformer

-	---> response to NBI request(output)
+	==> response to NBI request(output)

 ​

-Here is the callback sequence during **Parent resource check** -

-CRUD and GET:
-table-transformer/key-transformer (at list level with key) ----> value-transformer for transformed DB key at list level (if present) ---> (subscribe-subtree transformer) at list level (if subtree is annotated)
+	Note here is the callback sequence during Parent resource check - CRUD and GET: table-transformer/key-transformer (at list level with key) ----> value-transformer for transformed DB key at list level (if present) ---> (subscribe-subtree transformer) at list level (if subtree is annotated)
 	DELETE at request URI - table-transformer/key-transformer (at container level with key)

 #### 2.5.6 Transformer Best Practices